shapawar/Compu_NestTemplate/docs/scaffolding.md

     └── ...
 ├── .gitignore                      # To ignore files we don't want to push into remote repository.
 ├── package.json                    # This file includes project dependency & modules.
-├── README.md                       # Deatils information about getting started with appliction └── tsconfig.json                   # Configuration of the TypeScript compiler.
+├── README.md                       # Detail information about getting started with appliction └── tsconfig.json                   # Configuration of the TypeScript compiler.